elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-basic-syntax.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> In JavaScript, you can make a class method or property private by using the hash (#) symbol before its name.
-Private methods and properties are only accessible within the class they're defined in.<br />
+Private methods and properties are only accessible within the class they're defined in.
   </div>
   </div>
 </details>